Sun Devil Athletics

 54--Zane Gonzalez (Sept.
 16, 2016 at UTSA)

 Despite the first-half offensive outburst, the two teams combined for only 29 second-half points (ASU - 15, Duke - 14), but none were more important than Que’Sean Brown’s 17-yard touchdown score with 2:10 remaining in regulation.
-The play snapped an 15-point scoring run by the Sun Devils and pushed the Blue Devils ahead 42-39.
+The play snapped a 15-point scoring run by the Sun Devils and pushed the Blue Devils ahead 42-39.

-Arizona State’s first opportunity to re-take the lead was spoiled four plays into the drive when Duke linebacker Luke Mergott stepped in front of a Sims’ pass attempt that was intended for Derek Eusebio.
+Arizona State’s first opportunity to re-take the lead was spoiled four plays into the drive when Duke linebacker Luke Mergott stepped in front of a Sims’ pass attempt that was intended for Derek Eusebio

 The Sun Devils did, however, have one last attempt to get the football back, but Mensah connected with Sahmir Hagans for an 8-yard reception on a fourth-down pass attempt with under 90 seconds remaining in the contest.